Eulogy for Peter Robert Sullivan

-So settle in, this won’t be short.
-This is Peter Sullivan’s day…. and if there was ever going to be a long speech, this was it.
+So settle in, becasue this is Peter Sullivan’s day…. and if there was ever going to be a long speech, this is it.

 Dad was an honest, warm and caring man who for mine had one dominant characteristic among so many – and that is loyalty.
 I guarantee most people here can think of a time when Dad sacrificed something for them.
 He had time for us all.
 He was relentless as a friend, and a subtle but powerful mentor.

 He always did things 100%.
 I can vividly remember him telling me as a young boy that if I was going to do something, to do it 100%, or not at all.
 I’ve always tried to do that.

 He had a gift of speaking with people.
 He would light a room up when he walked into it.
 Even at the shops he would walk in, and greet the owner or the worker, with a loud ‘hello’ and a positive word to say.
 He spoke to people like that whether you were the boss, or the worker, rich or poor.
 Everyone was important, and they knew it when he left.

 We were up his local club yesterday meeting with the Chaplain, and we saw one of the waiters.
 He asked, Where is Peter?”.
 When we told him Dad was gone, the waiter cried.
 The RSL waiter cried in the middle of the bistro.
 That’s the effect he had on everyday people.

 As a father he did everything.
 We holidayed and we had all things a middle class family should have.
 He worked, and he worked hard.
 We fished, we rode motor bikes, we had boats, surfboards, we had cars (always Fords), we had pets, and we had toys.
 As you know, he liked toys.